Jay-Z, Beyonce release surprise album 'Everything Is Love'

 The album features Beyonce rapping on songs more than she has done on previous releases.

-One song that features a profanity in its title includes Jay-Z lashing out at the Grammys.
+One song that has a profanity in its title includes Jay-Z lashing out at the Grammys.
 He was the top nominee at February’s awards show, but left empty-handed.

+The rapper also says he turned down the NFL Super Bowl halftime show, rapping that the league needs him more than he needs them.

+Blue Ivy ends the song “BOSS” with a shout-out to her 1-year-old brother and sister, Rumi and Sir.

 In 2013, Beyonce released the self-titled album “Beyonce” without any notice.